List of Gauteng representative cricketers

 This is a partial list of cricketers who have played first-class, List A cricket, or Twenty20 cricket for Transvaal and Gauteng in South Africa.
 The team was renamed ahead of the 1997–98 season following the renaming of Transvaal province as Gauteng in 1994.

 Transvaal made its first-class debut during the 1889–90 season, playing against Kimberley in the first Currie Cup match.
 (Note: The first domestic first-class matches in South Africa were played during the same season on Natal's tour of Cape Colony.
 The 1889–90 Currie Cup match was played after the five matches which have first-class status on the tour.
 The competition was a single match in its first season.
-Two Test matches played the previous season between South Africa and a touring English side are considered the first matches played in South Africa to have first-class status.)
+Two Test matches played the previous season between South Africa and a touring English team are considered the first matches played in South Africa to have first-class status.)
 From that date the matches it played in the competition are considered first-class.
-The Transvaal B side joined the Currie Cup B section in 1959–60, and matches involving the B side are considered first-class in the competition.
-Following the renaming of the side as Gauteng, the B section competition continued, although the Gauteng B side did not take part.
-In 2019–20 and 2020–21 the Gauteng side was sometimes listed as Central Gauteng.
+The Transvaal B team joined the Currie Cup B section in 1959–60, and matches involving the B team are considered first-class in the competition.
+Following the renaming of the team as Gauteng, the B section competition continued, although the Gauteng B team did not take part.
+In 2019–20 and 2020–21 the Gauteng team was sometimes listed as Central Gauteng.

 Transvaal first played List A cricket in 1970–71, the first season of provincial List A cricket in South Africa.
 (Note: The 1969–70 Gillette Cup competition had taken place the previous season, but teams did not use their provincial names.
 The team that represented Transvaal was organised by Ali Bacher and known as A Bacher's XI.
 It played two matches.
-All 13 of the cricketers who played for the side also played matches for Transvaal or Transvaal B so, by default, appear on this list.)
+All 13 of the cricketers who played for the team also played matches for Transvaal or Transvaal B so, by default, appear on this list.)
 Gauteng first played domestic Twenty20 cricket in the first season of the CSA Provincial T20 in 2011–12.